AnthonyChablov/rms-takehome-assignment/README.md

 ### 🗄️ Zustand Store Implementation

-Zustand manages client-side state related to the plot and table:
+Zustand manages client-side state related to the plot and table, these features include a global store that is used to maintain state such as selected and filtered record state.
+In addition to this, the store is used to update the highlighted record when interacting with the table or plot :

 ```typescript
 export const usePlotTableStore = create<PlotTableStore>((set) => ({